christopher-beckham/christopher-beckham.github.io/_posts/2022-09-24-cond-diffusion.md

 ## Unconditional diffusion

-Let us start with a quick refresher (see [1] for more details) for a typical (unconditional) diffusion model.
+Let us start with a quick refresher for a typical (unconditional) diffusion model (see [1] for more details).
 The $$t$$-step forward process can conveniently be derived to give us the following:

 \begin{align} \label{eq:uncond_fwd_t_step}
 q(\xx_t|\xx_0) = \mathcal{N}(\xx_t; \sqrt{\alphabar_{t}}\xx_0, (1-\alphabar_{t}) \mathbf{I})